sap-commerce-tools/ccv2-project-template/core-customize/README.md

 1. Run `./gradlew installManifestAddon`
 1. Reformat `<storefront>/extensioninfo.xml` (unfortunately, the the platform build messes it up when adding addons)
 1. Commit/push your changes
-1. Tell your team to run `./gradlew installManifestAddon` after pulling your changes, it this is not standard.
+1. Tell your team to run `./gradlew installManifestAddon` after pulling your changes.

 [addon]: https://help.sap.com/viewer/1be46286b36a4aa48205be5a96240672/LATEST/en-US/9a3ab7d08c704fccb7fd899e876d41d6.html